nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/Umami/How to take notes - 80-20 method.md

 aliases:
 tags: status/1️⃣stage-1
 ---
-# How to Take Notes - 80-20 Method

 -   Q1.
 If I only had 10 minutes to study this topic, what is the best use of my time?
     -   Introduction to the topic & a rough outline of the topic
         -   Make the outline, establish hierarchy using headers